matthiasprobst/h5RDMtoolbox/docs/gettingstarted/motivation.rst

 ---------
 The file format is chosen because it is a widely used, open and well-documented format, which allows data to be stored in a self-describing way by using so-called "HDF attributes" in addition to the data itself.
-HDF5 thus is very suitable for the majority of scientific (multi-dimensional) data source.
+HDF5 thus is very suitable for the majority of scientific (multidimensional) data source.

 In short: